celogeek/go-comic-converter/README.md

     	Manga mode (right to left)
   -noblankpage
     	Remove blank pages
-  -nocover
-    	Indicate if your comic doesn't have a cover.
-The first page will be used as a cover and include after the title.
-  -nocrop
-    	Disable cropping
   -output string
     	Output of the epub (directory or epub): (default [INPUT].epub) -profile string